-There were no significant differences between the action-past-behavior/inactionexpectations condition and the inaction-past-behavior/action-expectations condition (p = .252, d = .19), and there was no interaction between the two factors (F(1, 299) = 0.03, p = .875, $\eta^2 p = .00$ ).
+There were no significant differences between the action-past-behaviour/inaction-expectations condition and the inaction-past-behaviour/action-expectations condition (p = .252, d = .19), and there was no interaction between the two factors (F(1, 299) = 0.03, p = .875, $\eta^2 p = .00$).

-The main effects for perceived joy were slightly stronger than those found in Experiment 1, with both showing a weak effect (both d = .20, $\eta^2 p = .01$ ; past-behavior: p = .080, expectations: p = .077).
-There were significant differences in perceived joy in the contrast between the action-past-behavior/inaction-expectations condition and the inaction-past-behavior /action-expectations condition (p = .013, d = .41).
-Meaning that perceived joy for taking action was highest when past-behavior was not to act and expectations were to act, and lowest when past-behavior was to act and expectations were to not act.
+The main effects for perceived joy were slightly stronger than those found in Experiment 1, with both showing a weak effect (both d=.20, $\eta^2p=.01$; past-behaviour: p=.080, expectations: p=.077).
+There were significant differences in perceived joy in the contrast between the action-past-behaviour/inaction-expectations condition and the inaction-past-behaviour /action-expectations condition (p=.013, d=.41).
+Meaning that perceived joy for taking action was highest when past-behaviour was not to act and expectations were to act, and lowest when past-behaviour was to act and expectations were to not act.